How to Make Your Singing Sound Better on the Livestream

 There’s a reason this was my final point.
 Because the previous points—choosing the right key, making sure you can hear yourself, learning to sing in a mix, paying attention to your mouth shape, warming up your voice—all these things are the MOST important things to focus on so that you can sing better and SOUND better on the livestream.

-And guess what—when you can sound better on the livestream, you’ll sound AMAZING live in the room!
+And guess what—when you can sound better on the livestream, you’ll sound better in the room too!

 I’ll leave you with this… if livestreaming is a thing of the now (which it is)—and a thing of the future (most likely will be)—we HAVE to build and instill more of a culture of excellence and skill development on our worship teams.